Let’s talk about breastfeeding.

 - A cooler and ice pack – to store pump parts (fridge hack)

-- Ziplock bags – to put used pump parts
+- Ziplock bags – to safely put used pump parts

-- Nursing pad – for obvious reasons (I use reusable ones)
+- Nursing pad – so your bra doesn’t soak through (I use reusable ones)

 *I will update the list and add discount codes when available.*